So, you know how we call the Tracking Device a bug, since we all tend to speak American and are therefore too lazy to say more than one syllable?

 - In Game Theory, Megane primarily uses her summoned insects for discrete surveillance.

-- One popped up in the 2008 remake of Get Smart, where Bruce and Lloyd capture a small robotic fly.
+- One pops up in the 2008 remake of Get Smart, where Bruce and Lloyd capture a small robotic fly.

 - A cockroach (with a really obvious set of surveillance gear strapped on its back) in The Fifth Element.
-Leading to a hilarious moment when the President squashes it and the man listening receives the noise of the strike many louder plus feedback.
+Leading to a hilarious moment when the President squashes it (thinking it is just a bug) and the man listening receives the noise of the strike many times louder plus feedback.